gdmoney/network-automation-github-actions/README.md

 - commit changes to the new branch and push to origin
 - create a pull request to submit proposed change(s)
 - pull request peer review
-- runtime testing (functional/integration/performance) in non-prod (if applicable)
+- pre-deployment testing (functional/integration/performance) in non-prod (if applicable)
 - pull request approval
 - merge pull request to update the main branch
 - GitHub Actions workflow is triggered